kambiz-frounchi/homework-5/README.md

-# 05 Third-Party APIs: Work Day Scheduler
+# Work Day Scheduler

-This app is a simple calendar application that allows the user to save events for each hour of the day.
-This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.
+This app (https://kambiz-frounchi.github.io/homework-5/) is a simple calendar application that allows the user to save events for each hour of the day.
+It will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.

 It uses the [Moment.js](https://momentjs.com/) library to display the date at the top of the calendar and jQuery for DOM manipulation.